Hydration & Moisturization: Not the Same!

 I often hear hydration & moisturization used interchangeably.
 While they are both necessary for healthy skin, they are not the same.

 Moisturization is oil.
 Skin also requires oils to be healthy.
 There is a common misconception that face oils will make your skin oily.
 There is a face oil for every skin type, and finding one that provides you with moisture without building up on skin is key.
 (All of the oils we use in house are non-comedogenic).
 Even oily skin requires moisturization.
 Depending on your skin’s natural constitution (dry, normal, oily), it will require a different level of moisturization.
 Oils restore & protect your skin barrier, and improve water retention over time.
-5th Dimension’s moisturizers are : Sub Rosa Serum, Midnight Oil, Botanical Butter, & Solar Balm.
+5th Dimension’s moisturizers are : Sub Rosa Serum, Midnight Oil, Botanical Butter, & Blossom Balm.

 Dry Skin or Dehydrated Skin?

 Dehydrated skin can feel tight & irritated.
 If you notice an influx of breakouts but skin is still shiny & flaky, you are likely dehydrated.
 If you go to a humid place and notice your skin improves, you likely have dehydrated skin- not dry skin.

 If, like me, your complexion doesn’t seem to improve much with humidity, you likely have dry skin.
 If you rarely have excess oil, and you feel like you can never apply enough face oil & moisturizers- you likely have dry skin.
 Dry skin, sigh, can also feel tight & irritated.
 I know, I know… it does get a bit confusing.
 Dry skin requires moisture from oils to soothe & protect the tissue states.
 Properly moisturized skin is less likely to become dehydrated.